BankingofThings/BoT-NodeJS-SDK/README.md

 ```bash
 make environment-debian
 ```
 For development wit a Mac, you can skip this step.
-Make sure you use a macOS with Xcode installed.
+Make sure you use macOS with Xcode installed.

 ### Installing dependencies
 To install dependencies run: